bposantos/CNS-to-Default-PDB-Converter/README.md

-# Convert CNS PDB Files Into the Default Format
+# CNS to Default PDB Converter

 A code to convert the PDB coordinate file originated by the structure calculation software, CNS, into a format accepted by most tools, such as Molprobity and pyRAMA.